-The School’s strategy is placed in the context of high priority fields for Cyprus and Europe, such as global peace, economic growth and employment, social policy, education, security and information systems, crisis management, compliance or sector-related policies, to the benefit of the public and private sector, higher education and research, professionals in law and related industries, and of young people, as a mean to address modern societal challenges.
+The School’s strategy is placed in the context of high priority fields for Cyprus and Europe, such as global peace, human rights, economic growth and employment, social policy, education, security and information systems, public governance, crisis management, compliance or sector-related policies, to the benefit of the public and private sector, higher education and research, professionals in law and related industries, and of young people, as a mean to address modern societal challenges.

 - Post-conflict and troubled societies/territories;

-- Dispute resolution and conflict management (also through ICLAIM);
+- Dispute resolution and conflict management;

-- Compliance and risk management;
+- Corporate governance, compliance and risk management;

 The academics of the School of Law are all PhD holders and active researchers involved in the UK Research Exercise Framework and in nationally or internationally funded programmes.
 They publish their work in internationally recognised peer reviewed platforms.

 They include the following members of the School:

 - Prof. Stéphanie Laulhé Shaelou, Professor of European Law and Reform and Head, School of Law, UCLan Cyprus